hamidghaedi/scRNA-cell-cell-communication-analysis/README.md

 # [1] "Create a CellChat object from a Seurat object"
 # The `meta.data` slot in the Seurat object is used as cell meta information
 # Set cell identities for the new CellChat object
-# The cell groups used for CellChat analysis are  APCs, B-cells, Endothelial cells, Epithelial cells, iCAF-progens, Mast cells, Myeloid cells, myoCAF-progens, T-cells
+# The cell groups used for CellChat analysis are  Epithelial cells, T-cells, Endothelial cells, iCAF-progens, Myeloid cells, myoCAF-progens, APCs, B-cells, Mast cells
 # Identifying overexpressed genes and interactions...
 # The number of highly variable ligand-receptor pairs used for signaling inference is 1789
 # An object of class CellChat created from a single dataset